|Status:||Closed||Start date:||Apr 18, 2016|

 As of now, the dataset is imported manually with a Java client.
 If having it as a task of the Executor is valuable, we can work this direction.

-#10 Updated by Julien Barde about 3 years ago
+#10 Updated by Julien Barde over 3 years ago

 Data should be Ok as we have been already executing some simulations locally with these datasets.
 However it's worth to try it on the infra but I need you to indicate me what is the path for the dataset that I can use.
 For example: /home/gcube/thredds_catalog/OSCAR/oscar_vel1993_180.nc ?

-#11 Updated by Gianpaolo Coro about 3 years ago
+#11 Updated by Gianpaolo Coro over 3 years ago

 Hi @firstname.lastname@example.org , can we organize a Skype call with Paolo to understand what's going on with this activity?